gurung-p/kiwifruit-packhouse-data-warehouse-analytics/README.md

 # Data Warehouse Schema

 ## Dimensions
+Dimensions store descriptive business attributes used for slicing, filtering, and grouping analytics i.e. who, what, where, and when of the business to support meaningful analysis.

 - `DimDate`
 - `DimGrower`(SCD2 - Slowly Changing Dimension Type 2)
 - `DimBlock`  (SCD2 - Slowly Changing Dimension Type 2)